 1. NordVPN

 NordVPN is the market-leader in consumer VPN services.
 The application consistently ranks first in speed and connectivity tests, and due to it being registered in Panama, is not subject to the same strict set of data governance laws as its major competitors.
-Prices start from $11.95 per month and fall to as little as $8.25 if you sign up for an annual plan.
+Prices are low and can fall further if you sign up for an annual plan.

 2. ExpressVPN